eProsima/Fast-DDS-docs/docs/fastdds/discovery/static.rst

      - ``false``
    * - ``<topicName>``
      - Mandatory. |br|
-       The topic of the remote DataReader/DataWriter.
+       The topic of the remote DataReader/DataWriter. |br|
        Should match with one of the topics of the local DataReaders/DataWriters.
      - ``string_255``
      -